-The state of Kansas is home to a few collegiate sports teams, and that means that there are likely some sports fans looking to put some money down on their favorite team.
+Kansas is home to a few collegiate sports teams, which means that there are likely some sports fans looking to put some money down on their favorite team.
 Kansas is actually one of the only states that are pretty open when it comes to gambling.
-Many gambling types are legal, though sports betting isn’t technically legal yet, it’s not illegal to bet online.
+Though sports betting isn’t technically legal, many gambling types are permitted.
+It’s not illegal to bet online.

 Kansas Sports Betting News

 Table of ContentsSports Betting Timeline in Kansas Can I bet on sports in Kansas?
 Kansas Casinos Betting on Kansas Sports Teams Top Online Sportsbooks for Betting in Kansas